sourcegraph/handbook/content/company-info-and-process/mentorship/index.md

   - A mentee may just benefit from having someone to talk to or explore questions with.
 - Planning
   - A mentor may advise a mentee on how to make a plan or break down work for a big project.
-- Recommendations for Practise/Experience
+- Recommendations for Practice/Experience
-  - A mentor may be able to suggest tasks, toy projects, or “homework” to help a mentee learn or practise a skill.
+  - A mentor may be able to suggest tasks, toy projects, or “homework” to help a mentee learn or practice a skill.
 - Recommendations for Self-Study
   - A mentor may recommend materials for reading, watching, or reviewing on a topic.
 - Recommendations for Perspective